How to Scrape Zillow: Using Code and No Code Approaches

 In this section, we will guide you on how to scrape Zillow using either Python or Javascript.
 We will utilize the browser automation framework called Playwright to emulate browser behavior in our code.

-One of the key advantages of this approach is its ability to bypass common blocks often put in place to prevent scraping.
+One key advantage of this approach is its ability to bypass common blocks often put in place to prevent scraping.
 However, familiarity with the Playwright API is necessary to use it effectively.

 You could also use Python Requests, LXML, or Beautiful Soup to build a Zillow Scraper without using a browser or a browser automation library.
-But bypassing the anti scraping mechanisms put in place can be challenging and is beyond the scope of this article.
+However, bypassing the anti-scraping mechanisms implemented can be challenging and is beyond the scope of this article.

 Here are the steps to scrape Zillow data using Playwright: